ManuelCiba/spike-train-ml-bic/README.md

 Download: https://www.nature.com/articles/s41598-025-99479-7

 # How to use
-- Install packages using "requirements.txt".
+- Install packages using "requirements.txt" (Python version 3.10 was used).
 - Run the script "main.py".
 - Please note, that the source data folder is not included.